ChuChuIgbokwe/RPG-Monocular-Pose-Estimation-ME495-HW2/README.md

 -Valid correspondance: not a noticeable difference, so go with default of 0.7

--Roi border thickness: 10 on scale of 0-200
+-ROI border thickness: 10 on scale of 0-200

 ##RELIABILITY AND SENSITIVITY TO PARAMETERS##